4.152 Student Affairs & Enrollment Management

 - Parking Tickets

-Parking tickets are issued to the automobile, not the operator, and are the responsibility of the person to whom the vehicle is registered.
+Parking tickets are issued to the automobile, not the operator, and are the responsibility of the person to whom the vehicle, or the parking decal, is registered.
 Students, employees, faculty, staff and administrative personnel are also responsible for any vehicle operated by them regardless of the state vehicle ownership registration.

 Visitor shall be defined as one who has no affiliation, association, or relationship with the university as a student, faculty, staff, or employee.